Grhanas/easyAI/README.md

 How to work ?

-Go to dist/main/ then double click main.exe
+/dist/main/ then double click main.exe